A Complete Guide to Accelerated Bachelor of Science in Nursing (ABSN) Programs

 In addition to giving you a competitive edge with employers and a skill set that can lead to better patient care, earning a BSN degree sets you up for graduate nursing education in the future.

-After you have gained nursing career experience and explored the specializations which interest you, your BSN can qualify you to pursue a Master of Science in Nursing (MSN) and possibly even a Doctor of Nursing Practice (DNP) degree.
+After you have gained nursing career experience and explored the specializations which interest you, your BSN can qualify you to pursue a Master of Science in Nursing (MSN-NP) and possibly even a Doctor of Nursing Practice (DNP) degree.

 With an MSN degree, you can qualify for licensure as an advanced practice registered nurse (APRN) in specialties including:

-- Family Nurse Practitioner
+- Family Nurse Primary Care

 What You Can Learn in an Accelerated BSN Program